Charles Angina: Military career

-Early in his military career, he served as an Aide de Camp.
-He went on to serve as an Intelligence Officer, Platoon Commander, Operational Intelligence Officer Combined Mobile Forces and as 4th Division Intelligence Officer.
-From there, he served as Operations Coordinator 2nd Division, then he served as the 305th Brigade Commander and as Commander of the 2nd Division, after that.
+Early in his military career, he served as an aide de camp.
+He went on to serve as an intelligence officer, platoon commander, operational intelligence officer Combined Mobile Forces and as 4th Division intelligence officer.
+From there, he served as operations coordinator 2nd Division, then as the 305th Brigade commander and as commander of the 2nd Division.

 During the Ituri conflict, Angina served as the sector commander of the Ituri region in the Democratic Republic of the Congo (DRC).
 He then became sector commander Basankusu during Operation Safe Haven in the DRC.

-From there he served a military adviser in Tanzania.
+Thereafter, he served as a military adviser in Tanzania.
 He then transferred to the Embassy of Uganda in Washington, D. C. as the military attaché.
 He was then appointed chairman of the General Court Martial of the UPDF.
 He also has served as chief of staff of land forces in the UPDF.

 Other responsibilities

 He was a Member of Parliament, representing the UPDF in the 9th Parliament (2011 -2016).
 He served as a member of the parliamentary committee on privileges and discipline.